Pain & Injury · 關

 The clinical picture

-Osteoarthritis (OA) is the most common form of arthritis, often referred to as "wear-and-tear" arthritis.
-It occurs when the protective cartilage that cushions the ends of bones in joints gradually breaks down, leading to pain, stiffness, and reduced mobility.
-While OA can affect any joint, it most commonly impacts the knees, hips, hands, and spine.
-Osteoarthritis develops due to a combination of factors:
+Osteoarthritis (OA) is the most common form of arthritis, and it's often called "wear-and-tear" arthritis.
+It happens when the protective cartilage that cushions the ends of the bones in a joint gradually breaks down, which brings pain, stiffness, and reduced mobility.
+OA can show up in any joint, but the knees, hips, hands, and spine are where we see it most.
+It usually develops from a mix of factors:

 1. Age